Alimony, Spousal Support, Maintenance

 Whether you call it alimony, spousal support or maintenance, coming to an agreement in which one party provides their ex-spouse with funds to support their future lifestyle is challenging, to say the least.

-The Difference Between Formulas and Guidelines
+The Difference Between Spousal Support Formulas and Spousal Support Guidelines

-If you’re a parent, you probably already know when it comes to child support, there is a mathematical formula that outputs a specific amount one party should pay to the other.
+When it comes to child support, there is a mathematical formula that outputs a specific amount one party should pay to the other.

 It is based on a series of clearly defined inputs.